 Make it accessible Add a challenge Support children through working in groups of mixed ability levels.
-Children may want to explore additional features for an updated version of Loti-Bot that would enable more opportunities in the real-world.
+Children may want to explore additional features that would be needed to include in a new version of Loti-Bot that would enable more opportunities in the real-world.